 Founded in 397 by Mor (Saint) Samuel, the Mor Gabriel Monastery is 80 years older than the famous Mor (Saint) Saba Monastery in Palestine.
 This monastery, with its rare mosaics, bell towers, stone processing and long abbaras, is one of the most important religious centers of early Christianity in Southeastern Anatolia.

 The monastery was home to the Tur Abdin metropolitans from 615 to 1088.
-Today the metropolitans of Tur Abdin resides in the Mor Gabriel Monastery.
+Today the metropolitans of Tur Abdin reside in the Mor Gabriel Monastery.

 The monastery was named under different names at different times.
 Although the monastery was first named after its founders, it was later named by the metropolitan Mor (Saint) Gabriel, who ruled the monastery in 668 and became a saint.

-The monastery, which is still used as a church today, is held for 3 days a week (Wednesday, Friday and Sunday), with the attendance of only religious officials and students live here.
+The monastery, which is still used as a church today, is held 3 days a week (Wednesday, Friday, and Sunday), with the attendance of only religious officials and students live here.

 Location of the Monastery and Transportation to the Monastery

 The entrance fee to the monastery is 5 TL.
-Museum card is not valid.
+The Museum card is not valid.

 The monastery is open from 09:00 to 11:30 in the morning and from 13:00 to 16:30 in the afternoon.
 However, the monastery closes at 16:00 in the winter.